Marshal: Etymology

-The late Roman and Byzantine title of comes stabuli ("count of the stables") was a calque of the Germanic, which became Old French conestable and modern connétable, and, borrowed from the Old French, the English word "constable".
+The late Roman and Byzantine title of comes stabuli ("count of the stables") is similar in meaning, which became the Old French conestable and modern connétable, and, borrowed from the Old French, the English word constable.
 Finally, in Byzantium, a marshal with elevated authority, notably a borderlands military command, was also known as an exarch.

 Military

 In many countries, the rank of marshal, cf. field marshal, is the highest army rank, outranking other general officers.
 The equivalent navy rank is often admiral of the fleet or grand admiral.

 Marshals are typically, but not exclusively, appointed only in wartime.
 In many countries, especially in Europe, the special symbol of a marshal is a baton, and their insignia often incorporate batons.

 In some countries, the term "marshal" is used instead of "general" in the higher air force ranks.
-The four highest Royal Air Force ranks are marshal of the Royal Air Force, air chief marshal, air marshal and air vice marshal (although the first named, which has generally been suspended as a peacetime rank, is the only one which can properly be considered a marshal).
+The four highest Royal Air Force ranks are marshal of the Royal Air Force, air chief marshal, air marshal and air vice marshal (although the first named, which has generally been suspended as a peacetime rank, is the only one that can properly be considered a marshal).
 The five-star rank of marshal of the Air Force is used by some Commonwealth and Middle Eastern air forces.

-In the French Army and most National Armies modeled upon the French system, maréchal des logis ("marshal-of-lodgings") is a cavalry term equivalent to sergeant.
+In the French Army and most National Armies modelled on the French system, maréchal des logis ("marshal-of-lodgings") is a cavalry term equivalent to sergeant.

 Some historical rulers have used special "marshal" titles to reward certain subjects.
 Though not strictly military ranks, these honorary titles have been exclusively bestowed upon successful military leaders, such as the famous grand marshal of Ayacucho Antonio José de Sucre.
-Most famous are the Marshals of France (Maréchaux de France), not least under Napoléon I. Another such title was that of Reichsmarschall, bestowed upon Hermann Göring by Adolf Hitler, although it was never a regular title as it had been "invented" for Göring who was the only titleholder in history.
-In England during the First Barons' War the title "Marshal of the Army of God and Holy Church" was bestowed upon Robert Fitzwalter by election.
+Most famous are the Marshals of France (Maréchaux de France), not least under Napoléon I. Another such title was that of Reichsmarschall, bestowed upon Hermann Göring by Adolf Hitler, although it was never a regular title since it had been invented for Göring, who was the only titleholder in history.
+In England during the First Barons' War the title Marshal of the Army of God and Holy Church was bestowed upon Robert Fitzwalter by election.

 Both the Soviet Union and Russia have army general as well as "marshal" in their rank system.